Hong Kong leader Lam says priority is to stop violence

 HONG KONG (AP) — Hong Kong leader Carrie Lam said Friday her priority is to “stop the violence” rather than make political concessions as the city’s 2-month-long protest movement pressed on with a demonstration at the airport.

-Lam said traffic disruptions and confrontations between police and protesters have negatively impacted the economy, particularly the retail and food and beverage sectors.
-The demonstrations, however, are not abating, and more are planned for this weekend, including at the airport, where protesters holding signs staged a sit-in at the arrival and departure halls Friday.
+Lam said traffic disruptions and confrontations between police and protesters have hurt the economy, particularly the retail and food and beverage sectors.
+The demonstrations, however, are not abating and more are planned for this weekend, including at the airport, where protesters holding signs staged a sit-in at the arrival and departure halls Friday.

-Signs held by protesters in the arrival hall included those saying “There are no rioters, only tyranny,” while pamphlets stacked in piles warned visitors of the heavy use of tear gas by police.
-Officers said 800 canisters were used during protests on Monday alone, and journalists and protesters say many suffered skin irritation and internal injuries as a result.
+Signs held by protesters in the arrival hall included ones saying “There are no rioters, only tyranny,” while pamphlets stacked in piles warned visitors of the heavy use of tear gas by police.
+Officers said 800 canisters of tear gas were used during protests on Monday alone, and journalists and protesters say many suffered skin irritation and other injuries as a result.

-While the airport appeared to be operating normally, extra identification checks were put in place for both travelers and staff, and airlines were advising passengers to arrive earlier than usual for check-in.
+While the airport appeared to be operating normally, extra identification checks were in place for both travelers and employees, and airlines were advising passengers to arrive earlier than usual for check-in.

+However, China’s Civil Aviation Authority issued a warning to Cathay Pacific about the involvement of its staff in “riots.”
+It said starting this weekend, all Cathay Pacific personnel “involved in and supporting illegal demonstrations” will no longer be able to fly to mainland China or work there in air transportation.
+All Cathay Pacific crew members flying to the mainland will have to submit their identification details to Chinese authorities for approval before flights can proceed, it said.

+During a general strike on Monday, more than 100 flights were canceled because airline and airport employees were participating in the protest.
+Cathay Pacific was among the airlines most affected by the strike.

-A similar airport protest on July 26 ended peacefully, and there was no indication Friday that police planned to use force to end what was planned as a three-day demonstration.
+There was no indication Friday that police planned to use force to end what was planned as a three-day demonstration.
+A similar airport protest on July 26 ended peacefully.

 At a briefing, officer Vasco Williams said the force did not plan to issue an outright ban on demonstrations but would gauge each application based on the ability of organizers to maintain order.